interkosmos/fortran-paho/README.md

 # fortran-paho
-A Fortran 2008 interface to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, for connecting Fortran to the Internet of Things.
+A collection of Fortran 2008 interfaces to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, for connecting Fortran to the Internet of Things.
 Currently, `fortran-paho` is just a proof of concept.

 ## Requirements
-In order to use the interface, you will need a Fortran 2008 compiler for building and the Eclipse Paho C library for linking.
+In order to use the interfaces, you will need a Fortran 2008 compiler for building and the Eclipse Paho C library for linking.
 Compilation has been tested with GNU Fortran 9, but should work with other modern compilers as well.